-Abstract-This paper proposes a new wireless MAC protocol called Optimal DCF (O-DCF).
-O-DCF modifies the rule of adapting CSMA parameters, such as backoff time and transmission length, based on a function of the supply-demand differential captured by the local queue length.
+Abstract-This paper proposes a new protocol called Optimal DCF (O-DCF).
+O-DCF modifies the rule of adapting CSMA parameters, such as back-off time and transmission length, based on a function of the demand-supply differential of link capacity captured by the local queue length.
 O-DCF is fully compatible with 802.11 hardware, so that it can be easily implemented only with a simple device driver update.
-O-DCF is inspired by the recent theoretical studies on queue-based CSMA for high throughput and fairness.
-O-DCF effectively bridges the gap between theory and practice, implemented and tested in an off-the-shelf 802.11 chipset.
-Through extensive simulations and real experiments with a 16-node wireless network testbed, we evaluate the performance of O-DCF and show that it outperforms other competitive ones, such as 802.11 DCF, optimal CSMA, and DiffQ for various scenarios.
+O-DCF is inspired by the recent analytical studies proven to be optimal under assumptions, which often generates a big gap between theory and practice.
+O-DCF effectively bridges such a gap, which is implemented in offthe-shelf 802.11 chipset.
+Through extensive simulations and real experiments with a 16-node wireless network testbed, we evaluate the performance of O-DCF and show that it achieves nearoptimality in terms of throughput and fairness, and outperforms other competitive ones, such as 802.11 DCF, optimal CSMA, and DiffQ for various scenarios.
+Also, we consider the coexistence of O-DCF and 802.11 DCF and show that O-DCF fairly shares the medium with 802.11 via its parameter control.